 Gr.
-11-12 All Year Prerequisite: Successful completion of 2 or more art courses and instructor consent Independent Stur Gr.
+11-12 All Year Prerequisite: Successful completion of 2 or more art courses and instructor consent Independent Stu Gr.
 12 dy Art - is open to senio Semester rs with a strong interest in a specific area of art.
 Lab fee -\$6.00.
 Prerequisite: Successful completion of 2 or more art courses and instructor consent t Art - is open to seniors n the general maintenan who will work as a teacher's assistant with students in an art ce of the art classroom.
-C= 10 Comostor Dravaguisita, Cusassaful samulation of 2 or more out
+Cr 12 Compostor Drevenuisites, Successful completion of 2 or more out